 In most cases, a recall is performed because of a food safety concern.
 Before commencing a recall, you want to be (close to) 100% sure that it is indeed a food safety concern, hence you will perform a deep analysis of the issue(s) at hand.
 This will often involve the use of external laboratory services and a larger than normal number of samples to be analysed.
 For simplicity’s sake, we attribute once more a total cost of the sales value of the products involved for analysis of the issue.

 A recall situation oftentimes will result in consequential audits.
 If your company is certified against a GFSI benchmark standard, it is likely your Certification Body will require an additional audit.
 The same holds true for the customer(s) involved in the recall.
-So, this will add another cost at the level of the sales value of the products involved.
+So, this will add another cost at the level of the sales value of the products involved and should be taken into account of your Food Safety Budget.

 All in all, you can say that the minimum cost of a recall to a company easily equates to 4 times the sales value of the products involved.
 While this is more likely an underestimation of the cost involved it is a good base number to work with.